CCE faculty support programs include:

 Fostering High Quality Community-Based Learning Partnerships: Creating high-quality partnerships that are sustainable and meaningful add immensely to student learning, create impactful community outcomes, and make collaboration less challenging for everyone!
 This discussion will focus on strategies and supports for fostering partnerships for your courses, and you will hear from faculty who have been highly successful.
 Whether you are new to community-engaged learning, or are experienced, this discussion will be beneficial in deepening your service-learning, civic engagement, and other community collaborations.
-Appropriate for experienced community engagement faculty and staff as well as anyone new to the pedagogy.
+This is appropriate for experienced community engagement faculty and staff as well as anyone new to the pedagogy.

 Connecting the Dots with Reflection: Community-Based Experiences, Civic Engagement, and Academic Learning: Helping students to reflect and connect their community-based learning to the academic content of your course is critical to ensuring student learning.
 This session will provide strategies and activities to assist you in connecting the community experiences with the learning objectives of your course, as well as easily allowing students to consider the civic purposes of their community engagement experiences.
 Experienced faculty will share examples.
 Come with questions!
-Appropriate for experienced community engagement faculty and staff as well as anyone new to the pedagogy.
+This is appropriate for experienced community engagement faculty and staff as well as anyone new to the pedagogy.

 Back to Top